 We spent the tutoring session discussing the student's CS assignment and I helped him figure out why some of the problems he was having were malfunctioning.
 Lastly I spent some time telling him what his code meant literally.

 Today was my first session with the kids after break.
 Before the break, I had assigned them a coding project to work on.
 Their first deadline is this Thursday.
 Today in class, I had them draft a proposal of what they wanted to code, and, once approved by me, I gave them around half an hour to work on it.
 Afterwards, we transitioned into reviewing loops and loop structures.
 I had Student 1 work on more advanced topics such as conditionals and loops with conditionals.

-How can Computer Science tutoring from Varsity Tutors help you succeed in Computer Science?
+How can Computer Science tutoring help you succeed?

 Mount Vernon Computer Science Tutoring, Yonkers Computer Science Tutoring, Great Neck Computer Science Tutoring, East Rockaway Computer Science Tutoring, Hempstead Computer Science Tutoring, Port Washington Computer Science Tutoring, Brentwood Computer Science Tutoring, Levittown Computer Science Tutoring, Deer Park Computer Science Tutoring, Huntington Computer Science Tutoring, Smithtown Computer Science Tutoring, Franklin Square Computer Science Tutoring, Manhasset Computer Science Tutoring, Glen Cove Computer Science Tutoring, Hicksville Computer Science Tutoring